Intentional networking: Be more strategic with 3 simple steps

 - Seek input from other firms about which vendors they use and why.

-After IMPACT: Reinforce
+After the event: Reinforce

 - Set calendar reminders to follow up with your new contacts.
 Reaching out to them through LinkedIn is another way to strengthen your approach.